oxsecurity/megalinter/docs/descriptors/snakemake_snakemake.md

                         without.
 If you don't have a shared filesystem, additionally specify --no-shared-fs. (default: False)

+GOOGLE_LIFE_SCIENCE:
+  --google-lifesciences
+                        Execute workflow on Google Cloud cloud using the Google Life.
+Science API.
+This requires default application credentials (json) to be created and export to the environment to use Google Cloud Storage, Compute Engine, and Life Sciences.
+The credential file should be exported as GOOGLE_APPLICATION_CREDENTIALS
+                        for snakemake to discover.
+Also, --use-conda, --use- singularity, --config, --configfile are supported and
+                        will be carried over. (default: False) --google-lifesciences-regions GOOGLE_LIFESCIENCES_REGIONS [GOOGLE_LIFESCIENCES_REGIONS ...]
+                        Specify one or more valid instance regions (defaults to US) (default: ['us-east1', 'us-west1', 'us-
+                        central1'])
+  --google-lifesciences-location GOOGLE_LIFESCIENCES_LOCATION
+                        The Life Sciences API service used to schedule the jobs.
+E.g., us-centra1 (Iowa) and europe-west2
+                        (London) Watch the terminal output to see all options found to be available.
+If not specified, defaults to the first found with a matching prefix from regions specified with --google-lifesciences-regions.
+                        (default: None)
+  --google-lifesciences-keep-cache
+                        Cache workflows in your Google Cloud Storage Bucket specified by --default-remote-prefix/{source}/{cache}.
+                        Each workflow working directory is compressed to a .tar.gz, named by the hash of the contents, and kept in Google Cloud Storage.
+By default, the caches are deleted at the shutdown step of the workflow.
+                        (default: False)

 KUBERNETES:
   --kubernetes [NAMESPACE]
                         Execute workflow in a kubernetes cluster (in the